 Inspect the face (malar flush), eyes (pallor, corneal arcus, xanthelasma) and mouth (central cyanosis, poor dentition).

-Ask the patient to look to the left and assess the JVP.
+Assess the jugular venous pressure.
 If it cannot be seen, offer to test hepatojugular reflux.

 Palpate the carotid pulse on both sides to assess character.